slightlynybbled/weibull/readme.md

     fail_times[6] = 3043.4

     analysis = weibull.Analysis(fail_times)
-    analysis.plot()
+    analysis.probplot()

     print(f'beta: {analysis.beta}\teta: {analysis.eta}')

 ![weibull _fit](images/weibull-fit.png)

-The plot should give you a good visual indication of the fit, but a more quantitative analysis can be obtained by calling the `fit_test` property:
+The `probplot` should give you a good visual indication of the fit, but a more quantitative analysis can be obtained by calling the `fit_test` property:

     analysis.fit_test